textmagic/textmagic-rest-nodejs-v2/docs/TextMagicApi.md

   'ids': "ids_example", // String | Find contact by ID(s)
-  'listId': 56, // Number | Find contact by List ID 'includeBlocked': 56, // Number | Should blocked contacts to be included 'query': "query_example", // String | Find contacts by specified search query 'local': 0, // Number | Treat phone number passed in 'query' field as local.
+  'listId': 56, // Number | Find contact by List ID 'includeBlocked': 56, // Number | Should blocked contacts to be included 'query': "query_example", // String | Find contacts by specified search query.
+  'local': 0, // Number | Treat phone number passed in 'query' field as local.
 Default is 0 'country': "country_example", // String | 2-letter ISO country code for local phone numbers, used when 'local' is set to true.
 Default is account country
   'orderBy': "id", // String | Order results by some field.
 Default is id.